Realank/pub_cn_mirrors_health_check/README.md

 # pub_cn_mirrors_health_check

-This is a blank pub for checking the health of https://pub.flutter-io.cn Please *do not* use this packages for your flutter project
+This is a blank pub for checking the health of https://pub.flutter-io.cn Please *do not* use this packages in your flutter project

 ## Getting Started